joshukraine/dotfiles/README.md

 These days everyone publishes their dotfiles.
 For this I am grateful since I've learned quite a bit by combing through the dotfiles of others.
 I've tried to gather the things that I find useful while at the same time keeping my own dotfiles as simple as possible.

 These dotfiles are mainly intended for my personal use; I've made no attempt to ensure that they are compatible with other systems.
+Granted, the following instructions are a bit more involved that just dotfiles.
+It's more like "How to set up your whole Mac from scratch".
 Feel free to take what you like and customize it for your own use.

 ### My System

 * OS X (10.9)
+* zsh (oh my zsh)
 * rbenv
 * Vim
 * tmux
-* zsh (oh my zsh)

 ### Setup Instructions (OS X only)